Dispute Resolution Process

 - No panel member may be employed by the same department as the staff member filing the complaint.

 - Copies of any documents that either party wishes to use to support the action taken must be provided to the other party no later than five working days prior to the Dispute Review Panel.

 - The review must be held within 15 working days from the time the application form is received by the office of Human Resources.
 The panel will review all information presented and offer a joint recommendation for action no later than 15 working days after the close of the hearing.

-- The panel’s written recommendation for action will be forwarded for review to the department head's senior leader - either the vice president, vice chancellor, dean, chairman, chief executive officer, chief financial officer, chief operating officer, executive director, or senior associate operating officer and to the director of Staff and Labor Relations.
+- The panel’s written recommendation for action will be forwarded for review to the appropriate senior leader - either the vice president, vice chancellor, dean, chairman, chief executive officer, chief financial officer, chief operating officer, executive director, or senior associate operating officer and to the director of Staff and Labor Relations.